 Security Compliance Standards

-X-on maintains accreditations with ISO 9001 (Quality Management of Systems requirements), ISO 27001 (information security standards), ICO (data protection act compliance), DSP Toolkit (NHS data security standards), SBS CARAS2 Framework, are a Crown Commercial Service Supplier and are PCI-DSS (credit card security rules) Level 1 Providers.
+X-on maintains accreditations with ISO 9001 (Quality Management of Systems requirements), ISO 27001 (information security standards), ICO (data protection act compliance), DSP Toolkit (NHS data security standards), SBS CARAS2 Framework, and are a Crown Commercial NHS Framework Service Supplier.

 For further information on GDPR compliance please call Sales on 0333 332 0000.